Hassan220022/morse-code/README.md

-Certainly!
-Here's a sample README file for your program:

 # Morse Code Translator

 This program translates text into Morse code and plays it as sounds using the Windows API.